followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/6 Pivot Grid Cell/path.md

 ===========================================================================

 <!--shortDescription-->
-Contains the path to the row/column cell.
+The path to the row/column cell.
+Available for row or column area cells only.
 <!--/shortDescription-->

 <!--fullDescription-->
-Note that this field has a value only if the cell belongs to the row or column area.

 <!--/fullDescription-->